clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 Only it didn't.
 Long story short, the operator didnt work out of the box for me.
 My testing initially took place on a k3s test cluster running ARM64 Ububtu 22.04.
 The details of my findings in the above testing is summarized in this issue: https://github.com/tailscale/tailscale/issues/8733.
 The punchline is that although the Tailscale operator installs fine was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnaet.

 Since the Tailscale operator path was blocked, I decided to try some of the other Kubernetes solutions that Tailscale offers as described here: https://tailscale.com/kb/1185/kubernetes/.
-Result of that testing was
+Whilst not as elegent as the operator, both the Proxy and Sidecar approaches can achieve a similar result to the Operator albeit with increasingly more manual steps.
+Result of that testing was:

-1. Tailscale Sidecar for Kubernetes works
+1. Tailscale Proxy for Kubernetes doesn't work
-2. Tailscale Proxy for Kubernetes doesn't work
+2. Tailscale Sidecar for Kubernetes works

-So of all options, only the sidecar works for my particular configuration.
-Whilst helpful information, the sidecar approach isn't going to scale for me across all the applications I need to support so I decided to double click on the two broken cases and try and figure out what was going wrong.
+So of all Tailscale Kubernetes options, only the Sidecar works for my particular configuration.
+Whilst providing helpful information about the state of the solution space, the Sidecar approach wasn't going to be a viable solution for my needs so I decided to double click on the two broken cases and try and figure out what was going wrong.

 ## Digging in
-Doing some splunking around in various issues and code, I was able to garner the following:
+Doing some splunking around in various issues and code, I was able to identify the following relavent issues in the tailscale github repo:

-(from issues)
 - https://github.com/tailscale/tailscale/issues/8111
 - https://github.com/tailscale/tailscale/issues/8244
 - https://github.com/tailscale/tailscale/issues/5621
 - https://github.com/tailscale/tailscale/issues/391
 - https://unix.stackexchange.com/questions/588998/check-whether-iptables-or-nftables-are-in-use/589006#589006

+and from there derive the following learnings of the state of things:

 1. A common hypthysis for why the Tailscale proxy doesn't work in some instances is lack of support for NFTABLEs in the current Tailscale implementation.
 This will be problematic for hosts running the newer nftables implementation.
 2. iptables provides firewall and route configuration functionality.
 Due to limitations (performance and stability) a more modern alternative called nftables was developerd.
 More details here: https://linuxhandbook.com/iptables-vs-nftables/